xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 ## Ingestion

-Currently there are two APIs with which you can ingest documents in a way where it might (depending on document size) produce multiple snippets:
+There are two APIs with which you can ingest documents in a way where it can produce multiple snippets:

 - using the [`split` option with `snippet`](#automatic-document-splitting)
 - using the [`split` option with `file`](#file-upload)

 be aware that you need to use sufficient long text for it to be split.

-You could use the example from the [`split` option](#automatic-document-splitting) or use your own document, something along ~1000 words will likely generate multiple splits.
+You could use the example from the [`split` option section](#automatic-document-splitting) or use your own document, something along ~1000 words will likely generate multiple splits.

-Additionally to some preprocessing options producing multiple snippets you can ingest a document with multiple snippets yourself.

 ## Semantic Search

-Like already mentioned the search results are based on snippets not documents so a search can yield multiple different snippets of the same document.
+As mentioned the search results are based on snippets not documents, as such a search can yield multiple different snippets of the same document.

-The semantic search API can also be used based on a specific snippet (and for systems with documents with multiple embeddings that is recommended):
+The semantic search API can also be used based on a specific snippet (and for systems which have documents with multiple embeddings that is recommended):

 ```bash
 curl -X POST "$URL/semantic_search" \